Mandem19/AIR-QUALITY-PROJECT/README.md

 ## How to Compile

-- The path for MAC is different to windows.
+The path for MAC is different to windows.
 If it does not work and If using a MAC change the path to

-- "AIR-QUALITY-PROJECT/lib/1Year.csv"; for App.java and DataHandler.java
-- "AIR-QUALITY-PROJECT/lib/AttributeType.csv"; for Attribute.Java
+- private static final String PATH = "AIR-QUALITY-PROJECT/lib/1Year.csv";
-- "AIR-QUALITY-PROJECT/lib/SensorsData.csv"; for Sensors.java
+- private static final String PATH = "AIR-QUALITY-PROJECT/lib/SensorsData.csv";
+- private static final String PATH = "AIR-QUALITY-PROJECT/lib/AttributeType.csv";
+- private static final String PATH = "AIR-QUALITY-PROJECT/lib/1Year.csv";

+on private static final String PATH = path name

+etc

-on private static final String PATH = for each of the files mentioned above
+for each of the files mentioned above

 On terminal use the instructions: